syncfusion-content/javascript-docs/js/CircularGauge/Interaction-and-Animation.md

 **Animations**

 **Circular Gauge** contains an attractive concept called **Animation**.
 The animation option enables the pointer to rotate from the minimum value to the current value with animation effects.
 By using this animation you can change the pointer value dynamically.You can apply the animation on  pointer either by clockwise or counterclockwise based on the scale direction.
-You can enable / disable it using the property **enableAnimation.** Animation is enabled when you set **enableAnimation** as ‘true’.
+You can enable / disable it using the property [`enableAnimation`](../api/js/ejcirculargauge#members:enableanimation).
+Animation is enabled when you set **enableAnimation** as ‘true’.
 By default it holds the true value.
-You can control the speed of the pointer during animating by using the property **animationSpeed**.
+You can control the speed of the pointer during animating by using the property [`animationSpeed`](../api/js/ejcirculargauge#members:animationspeed).
 It is a numerical value that holds the time in milliseconds.
 That is when the value is given as 1000, it is considered as 1 second.

 {% highlight html %}